Send us your CV

 The visualisation challenge

-Data visualization is the most intuitive way to present raw data to decision makers so that they can make highly accurate calls to promote visible growth of the company.
+Data visualisation is the most intuitive way to present raw data to decision makers so that they can make highly accurate calls to promote visible growth of the company.
 While it may not require the substantial technical skills needed for the other aspects of data analytics such as data modelling using ML algorithms, or efficiently cleaning/preparing big data, it is one of the most challenging to get right.

 With pictures being worth a thousand words, colour, size, text and shape are important factors that need to be thought about carefully regarding how viewers extract information needed and the story that is being effortlessly told by the data within a few seconds.
 This aspect could very well be the difference between success or failure, as drawing the wrong conclusions from the visualized data will likely lead to the opposite of the desired outcome.
 Therefore, in the modern age, companies heavily invest in not just finding good data analysts, but also ensuring that their style of representing the data will work symbiotically with the decision makers.